Virginia’s Reproductive Freedom Amendment

 Source: Center for Reproductive Rights

-• Disabled people face systematic discrimination rooted in eugenic ideologies, with barriers ranging from inaccessible facilities to forced sterilization while being denied autonomous reproductive decision-making.
+• Disabled people face systematic discrimination rooted in eugenic ideologies, with barriers ranging from inaccessible facilities to forced sterilization while being denied autonomy and decision-making.
+People with disabilities experience sexual violence at three times the rate of non-disabled people and face removal of their children based solely on disability status.

 Key forms of oppression: